sagemath/grant-europe/README.md

 Université Paris-Sud) and Jean-Pierre Caminade (research infrastructure mission in the french research ministry).
 From those discussions, it seems a good bet could be the call EINFRA-9: e-Infrastructure for Virtual Research Environment.
-The time line would be a submission in January 2015, with funding starting 8 month after the submission.
+The time line would be a submission in January 2015, with funding starting 8 months after the submission.

 So now is a good time to start thinking about it.
 This in particular since the French CNRS INS2I institute is offering support (up to 5000